Communities and Residents

 Communities and Residents (C&R) is a right-leaning local body ticket in Auckland, New Zealand.
 It was formed in 1938 as Citizens & Ratepayers, with a view to controlling the Auckland City Council and preventing left-leaning Labour Party control.
 It controlled the council most of the time from World War II until the council was merged into the Auckland Council in 2010.
 It changed its name from "Citizens & Ratepayers" to "Communities and Residents" in 2012.

+Background

+The Citizens & Ratepayers Association was formed in 1938.
+It was formed with the intention to "secure the return of the best possible types of candidate to the Auckland City Council, Harbour Board, Hospital Board and Electric Power Board".
+It also intended to "preserve local government in all its then present forms, protecting it from any influence and interference of party politics".C&R has long been aligned with the National Party, which traditionally does not field its own candidates in Auckland local body elections, unlike the Labour Party and the Green Party.